 “So I know who to let live.”
 Valdez never blinked as he stared at the slender man.

 FROM THE AUTHOR:

-SOLOMON’S MEN is my first published novel (2003), but the fifth I have written.
+SOLOMON’S MEN is my first published novel (2003), but one of eight books that I’ve written.
 When it was published, cancer and maintaining a professional career dominated my life, leaving little time to further the book’s promotion as well other author pursuits.
-Having set writing aside for so many years I’ve now returned to this great passion in my life—with two more novels (Year of The Ram, & The Cobra and Scarab) to be released in the fall of 2011.
+Having set writing aside for so many years I’ve now returned to this great passion in my life.

 I have always loved history.
 It seems that every day I read or see something in a documentary about the past I never knew existed.
 Being in the Masonic Order, I’ve always found the history of Templar Knights intriguing.
 From their searches for specific religious objects, I began a “what if” session with myself over the Burial Shroud of Jesus.

 In 1997 I expanded my scenarios to include a modern day thief—a professional thief who hires himself out to insurance companies and private collectors to steal back what has been stolen from them.
 But “what if” he’s hired to steal something that isn’t what he believed it was?
 And “what if” he becomes hunted, not by the police, but by mercenaries?
 And if your loved ones were kidnapped, what would you do?
 How far would you go to win their return?

 The story mentally unfolded itself faster than I could scribble notes on coffee stained paper.
 So, at 2:30 a.m. on November 18, 1997 (the same time and date I chose Chapter One to begin) I feverishly started writing SOLOMON’S MEN.